watadani-byte/character-identity-protocol/README.md

 > *Most industry discussions aggregate incremental tool improvements.
 > CIP defines an end-to-end operational discipline independent of any single model.*

+> *CIP does not fight the model's optimization.
+It uses it.*

 ------------------------------------------------------------------------

 ## Overview